The sun cross

 They are positioned west of Cairo and aligned with true north.
 Despite their antiquity, there is not a single hieroglyph on any of the structures—implying that they were built before dynastic Egypt.
 It also suggests that the secrets of these sonic temples were conveyed in their mathematical ratios—the purest language in the universe.
 Today we would call them “darkness retreats”.

-Informing half of the figure above is the “broken sun cross” or swastika below.
+Informing the figure above is the “broken sun cross” or swastika below.
 This chiral shape is a symbol of the vernal sun.
 The swastika comes from the Sanskrit meaning “conducive to well being” or “auspicious”.
 As an asymmetrical indicator of life, it has a vivifying role in the reformation of the universe—it represents the creative principle of the cosmos implied by a mandala:

 Above: the precessional north celestial pole